-4 Questions That Keep Most Pre-Retirees Awake at Night
+Four Questions That Keep Most Pre-Retirees Awake at Night

-As we approach the latter years of our career, thoughts of what retirement will look like can be a source of mixed emotions.
 For many, this will be a time to dream about doing those things on their bucket list they’ve been waiting to do.
-It could be traveling abroad, learning a fun hobby, making memories with grandchildren, or pursuing a new business venture.
-For others, this could also be a time of stress and uncertainly, given how much of our identity has been tied to our career success and advancement.
+It could be traveling abroad, learning a fun hobby, making memories with grandchildren or pursuing a new business venture.
+For others, this could also be a time of stress and uncertainty, given how much of our identity has been tied to our career success and advancement.

-We have routines and structures that we have followed for years, and now we face the reality that is all about to change.
+We have routines and structures that we have followed for years, and now we face the reality that that is all about to change.

 Sign up for Kiplinger’s Free E-Newsletters